 I often say that the path to the Global Chief Diversity Officer role at Walmart began long before I was born.
 I learned about hatred and intolerance because my parents were from two very different religious and socioeconomic backgrounds.
 Relatives felt comfortable making negative comments and expressing inappropriate stereotypes.

-My family was not welcome in our new neighborhood and we experienced acts of vandalism of our home and family business.
+My family was not welcome in our new neighborhood and we experienced acts of vandalism at our home and family business.
 I was never afraid; I just wanted to make friends and fit in.
 I wanted someone to sit with on the school bus every day.

 Our family lived in the neighborhood for 30 years and it taught me a valuable lesson: we are all more alike than we are different.
 Each of us want to be respected, valued, included and loved.
 I have made it my life’s mission to be inclusive and to help others be inclusive of all people.